DanishKodeMonkey/express-server-app-notes/Readme.md

 -   `next` is a special function that pass control of the request to the next middleware function in the chain.
 This function is optional.

+-   `err` is a special forth argument, that is required for express to recognise the middleware as a error handler, more on this later.

 **The names are just convention, and can be named anything you want.**

+The number of arguments in a middleware function determines the role of the middleware, and allows express to distinguish between their roles.

+For example, a error handling middleware should always have four arguments.

+While any middleware with three, or less arguments will be considered a request middleware, regardless of its placement in the program.

 The purposes and use cases of a middleware function can be vast.
 Some of which can include